Frequently Asked Questions

 Q: Do I have to apply for financial aid every year?

 A: Yes.
-You will complete the CSS PROFILE each year but will not be required to submit tax information to IDOC.
+You will complete the CSS Profile each year.
 If there are significant changes in income or assets from one year to the next, we may request you send supporting documentation (taxes, etc.) directly to the Financial Aid Office.

 Q: Will my financial aid package change in the future if my family circumstances change or if exchange rates worsen?